 If you have had a dry summer and do not irrigate sufficiently, your azalea bushes can develop cankers.
 Prune off affected branches to arrest the spread of this fungal disease.

-If you feel the need to prune for aesthetic reasons (to restrict the size of your shrub, for example), it is best to prune azalea bushes right after they have finished blooming.
-Pruning too late in the year will rob you of flowers for next year.
+Regular pruning is not usually needed with azaleas.
+If you feel the need to prune for aesthetic reasons (to restrict the size of your shrub, for example), it is best to prune azalea bushes right after these early-bloomers have finished blooming.
+Because these shrubs bloom on old wood grown the previous season, pruning too late in the year will rob you of flowers for next year.